-Best stealth games for PlayStation 4 in 2019
+Best Stealth Games for PlayStation 4 in 2022

 Action-packed, fast-paced gameplay isn't the only way to get your heart pumping.
-Some of us find that very same experience being as stealthy as possible.
+Some of us get that same experience being as stealthy as possible.
 The stakes are never higher than when you can't be detected, so here are the best stealth games for the PlayStation 4.

 The Last of Us Remastered